 Learning outcomes for the core course

-- able to examine critically the breadth of subjects covered
+- examine critically the breadth of subjects covered

-- able to integrate and apply knowledge across disciplines with confidence
+- integrate and apply knowledge across disciplines with confidence

-- skilled and confident problem solvers, both independently and as part of a team, and able to project manage and make a contribution
+- solve problems in a skilled and confident way, independently and as part of a team

-- confident and efficient in acquiring and applying new skills and knowledge
+- demonstrate confidence and efficiency in acquiring and applying new skills and knowledge

 During the Option Course in the second term (January-March) students complete their selected option based on their decision at application.
 A strong case study approach is employed with emphasis on working in teams, decision-making, strong analytical skills and report preparation.
 Click on the links below to find out more about each option.